Age restriction: No. Children ages 3 and older recommended.

-Evil Dead The Musical 4D Show Overview
+Evil Dead Musical 4D Overview

 Think of the term "Musical".
 You're probably picturing a stage of grand proportions adorned with a set that is built to awe.
 You're picturing two star-crossed lovers overcoming familiar obstacles or the tale of an underdog finding his way to the top.
 You're picturing a finely composed symphony performed flawlessly by a live orchestra.
 What you're not picturing is a small, black box theater, sans orchestra, with a plastic sheet strewn across the floor of the audience.
 You're not picturing the musical iteration of Sam Raimi's bloody cult horror trilogy, Evil Dead.
 At the V Theater in Planet Hollywood, though, that is exactly what you'll get.